Monroe Township, Preble County, Ohio

 Monroe Township is one of the twelve townships of Preble County, Ohio, United States.
-The 2000 census found 2,290 people in the township, 1,314 of whom lived in the unincorporated portions of the township.
+The 2020 census found 2,084 people in the township.
 The Monroe community is served by National Trail High School and the National Trail Local School District.
 Interstate 70 runs along the southern part of the township and has a major interchange at U.S. Route 127.

 Geography

 Located in the northern part of the county, it borders the following townships: